gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 - **2023:** Sold quantity increased to **555.66K**.
 - **2024 (up to April):** Quantity dropped to **148.47K**.

+The 2023 quantity sales figures by product category were as follows: **Outdoor (207K)**, **Indoor (175K)** and **Landscape (174K)**.
+The top three countries were Portugal, Canada, and the Philippines.
 Noticeable variations in certain months may suggest seasonal influences including changes in demand or disruptions in the supply chain.

 ![image alt](images/2023_Quantity_Sold.PNG)